 - This event has passed.

-The majority of fundraising will take place during the “12 Days of Giving” which begins on March 10th and continues through March 21st.
-The campaign is currently running and accepting donations!
+The majority of fundraising will take place during the “12 Days of Giving” which begin on March 8th and continues through March 19th.
+The campaign is currently accepting donations!
 Please consider donating by designating the Literacy Council of Frederick County or by supporting the campaign as a whole.
 Matching funds will provide more bang for your donated bucks!

 The Unity Campaign is a collaborative project between nonprofit partners, sponsors, and the greater Frederick community to support our most vulnerable neighbors by giving to a nonprofit organization of their choice.
 Through the generosity of our Incentive Match sponsors, 100% of your contribution goes directly to the designated Nonprofit.
 In addition, your individual gift is boosted because a portion of your donation is matched by the sponsors.

-The Unity Campaign raises critical financial support necessary to provide literacy programs by providing an efficient and community-wide platform to increase awareness and much-needed funds that support our tutoring, community classes, workplace and parent literacy programs.
+The Unity Campaign provides an efficient community-wide platform to increase awareness and raise much needed funds to support our tutoring, community classes, workplace and parent literacy programs.